 A former newspaper reporter, she now works as a freelance writer, editor and photographer.
-Her work appears in several national and local publications, including the American Gardener, Indiana Gardening, Angie’s List magazine and her Hoosier Gardener column in the Indianapolis Star.
+Her work has appeared in several other national and local publications, including the American Gardener, Indiana Gardening, Angie’s List magazine, Edible Indy and more.
+Her weekly Hoosier Gardener column has running in the Indianapolis Star since 1989.
 She edits Iowa Gardener, Michigan Gardening, Minnesota Gardener and Wisconsin Gardening magazines.
 She works with corporations and not-for-profits on annual reports, newsletters, white papers and other types of written communication.
-Besides freelancing, she has worked seasonally at a large independent garden center for 13 years.
+Besides freelancing, she has worked seasonally at a large independent garden center for 17 years.
 She was the founding editor and a part owner of Indiana Living Green magazine.
 Jo Ellen blogs at hoosiergardener.com

-Jo Ellen recently launched a new venture as garden coach to help clients learn about their landscapes and what to do when, problem solving and other advice.
+As a garden coach, Jo Ellen helps clients learn about their landscapes and what to do when, problem solving and other advice.
 She has Going To Pot, a container planting service for residential and commercial clients.
-And, she and Landscape Fancies’ Wendy Ford, a garden designer, work with residential and commercial clients on landscape design, plant selection and installation.

 She describes her life as a mosaic, making a living from various types of work: writing, speaking, garden coaching and landscaping.

-She has a grown son, Benjamin, who is a coach at USA Cycling and was the coach of the cycling teams in the 2012 Olympic Games in London.
-And, she has dogs, Bisque and Sadie, and a cat, Callie, who goes by Cowgirl because she’s rootin’ tootin’, all found.
+She has a grown son, Benjamin, an avid bicyclist, who works for Stages Cycling in Boulder, Colorado, with his beautiful wife, Jennifer Sharp, and their two pups, Moonli and Makiah.
+And, she has dogs, Bisque and Sadie, and a cat, Callie, who goes by Cowgirl because she’s rootin’ tootin’, all found creatures.

-Jo Ellen is secretary of Garden Writers Association, former director of the Marion County Extension Board , a director of the Indianapolis Museum of Art Horticultural Society, president of the Friends of Garfield Park Inc., and past president of the Business Ownership Initiative of Indiana.
+Jo Ellen is treasurer of Garden Writers Association, a director of the Indianapolis Museum of Art Horticultural Society, director of Indy Food Coop, which operates Pogue’s Run Grocer, and member of the Indiana Landmarks Cultural Landscape Committee.
+She’s past president of the Friends of Garfield Park Inc., and the Business Ownership Initiative of Indiana, and former director of the Marion County Extension Board.
 She is an Advanced Master Gardener in Marion County.

 She and Tom Tyler are co-authors of The Indiana Gardener’s Guide.
 In 2011, Jo Ellen wrote the Visitor’s Guide to American Gardens, which has more than 400 gardens in the United States and Canada, the first national garden guide in more than 10 years.
 Jo Ellen was a contributing writer to: